-These contain the details of the Actuary's formal assessment of the Section's funding position as at 31 December 2020, as well as the Actuary's approximate check of the Section's funding position as at 31 December 2021 and 31 December 2022.
+This shows the details of the Actuary's formal assessment of the Section's funding position as at 31 December 2023.

 If you have any other questions, or would like any more information, please contact the Section Administrator.
-Contact details for Isio and details of how to access more information on your benefits online are shown on page 5 of the accompanying newsletter.
+Contact details for Isio and details of how to access more information on your benefits online are shown on page 6 of the accompanying newsletter.